reacfen/uninttp/README.md

 uninttp (***Uni***versal ***N***on-***T***ype ***T***emplate ***P***arameters) is a header-only library.
 Just simply clone this repository and you are ready to go.

-Once that is done, you can simply include the header(s) and start using uninttp in your project:
+Once that is done, you can simply include the necessary header(s) and start using uninttp in your project:

 ```cpp
 #include <uninttp/uni_auto.hpp>